 Any potential recommendations proposed by the Scrutiny Panel may have perceived adverse and beneficial effects for all diversity groups.

-Evidence gathered from the key documents and presentation will be analysed and contained within the Scrutiny Panel's final report.
-The comments of the Scrutiny Panel will be minuted and published publicly within the Council's meeting management system.
+Evidence gathered from the key witnesses will be analysed and contained within the Scrutiny Panel's final report.
+The comments of the key witnesses will be minuted and published publicly within the Council's meeting management system.